Nuto/awesome-stepper-motor-driver/README.md

 | 17HS13-0404S | 12V | 0.4A | 30 Ω | Bipolar | NEMA 17
 | US-17HS4401S | 12V | 1.7A | 1.5 Ω | Bipolar | NEMA 17

+### Phase Resistance
+Due more resistance, the motor will heat more.
+A higher resistance is therefore worse.

 ## Some Links

 https://howtomechatronics.com/tutorials/arduino/how-to-control-stepper-motor-with-a4988-driver-and-arduino/